-The Asylum Act does not provide for the audio and/or video recording of the interview or for conducting interviews and/or interpretation through video-conferencing, and the CPR is not aware of its use during first or second instance procedures.
+The Asylum Act does not provide for the audio and/or video recording of the interview or for conducting interviews and/or interpretation through video-conferencing, and CPR is not aware of its use during first or second instance procedures.

 The SEF produces a written report narrating the most important elements raised during the interview.
 The report is immediately provided to the applicant who has 5 days to seek revision of the narrative.
-CPR provides systematic legal assistance to asylum seekers at this stage, with the assistance of interpreters, for the purpose of reviewing and submitting comments / corrections to the report of SEF/GAR.
+62 CPR provides systematic legal assistance to asylum seekers at this stage, with the assistance of interpreters, for the purpose of reviewing and submitting comments / corrections to the report of SEF/GAR.
 Given that the written report is drafted during the interview, the case officer is under significant time pressure to complete both the interview and the report and this generally results in the applicant having to make many comments and corrections.
+Moreover, in many instances, applicants reported to CPR that the document was not read to them in a language they understand before they were asked to sign it.

+Indicators: Regular Proc edure: Appeal

+1. Does th ne law provide for an appeal against the firs t instance decision in the regular procedure?

+□ No

-Indicators: Regular Proce edure: Appeal 1.
-Does the law provide for an appeal against the firs ⊠ Yes If yes, is it Judicial Administrative If yes, is it automatically suspensive  Yes ∐ No 2.
-Average processing time for the appeal body to ma ake a decision: 2.5 to 6 months
+If yes, is it Administrative

+If yes, is it automatically suspensive ☐ No

+2. Averag e processing time for the appeal body to m ake a decision: Not available

 The Asylum Act provides for an appeal against the first instance decision in the regular procedure consisting of judicial review of relevant facts and points of law by the Administrative Court.
-The asylum seeker has 15 days to lodge the appeal, which is automatically suspensive.
+63 The asylum seeker has 15 days to lodge the appeal, which is automatically suspensive.
+64